EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 == Changelog ==

+= 2.1.0 =
+* Now supports multiples of the same list
+* Fixed the date format issue
+* Removed prompt class from the field wrapper
+* Updated plugin description
+* Disallowed adding the same list twice on the admin side
+* About page now links to the YIKES, Inc. page

 = 2.0.0 =
 * Added import function to pull in existing custom fields
 * Added new field handling to work with any list configuration